 Permits for hunting in Moose Lake

 Any area that's been disturbed can yield agates, including ATV trails.
-Railroad tracks and roadsides also yield agates; Lois Allen of Minneapolis says she stops whenever she sees road construction.
+Railroad tracks and roadsides also yield agates; avid hunters often stop to hunt whenever they see road construction.

 Always bring a spray bottle of water to wash dirt off rocks, or hunt right after a rain, when agates are easier to see.

-Lake Superior agates, the Minnesota state gemstone, are found throughout eastern Minnesota.
+Lake Superior agates are found throughout eastern Minnesota.
 Though many are red, they also can be yellow, brown, gray, white, black and even blue or green.

 Finding agates the easy way

-On the third Saturday of July, Moose Lake covers a downtown street with gravel that's seeded with 350 pounds of agates and
+On the third Saturday of July, during Agate Days, Moose Lake covers a downtown street with gravel that's seeded with 350 pounds of agates and $300 in quarters.

 Just across Interstate 35 from Moose Lake, see beautiful examples at the interesting Agate and Geological Center in Moose Lake State Park.